Kanazawa: Kanazawa Station Area

+Located on the north coast, Kanazawa is one of Japan’s most historic and enjoyable cities and the northern gateway to Central Japan.
 Now firmly established as a popular stop on that route, Kanazawa is known for its historic districts including former geisha and samurai precincts, Kenrokuen Garden and Kanazawa Castle.
 The old is balanced with the new including the 21st Century Museum of Contemporary Art and the DT Suzuki Museum and rounded-out by Omicho Market – an enticing daily seafood market with walking distance of the station.
-For further information, refer to our ’25 Things To Do In & Around Kanazawa’ page.